 Then, with 10 minutes left until we were to arrive, I was standing at the mirror in the room putting on mascara when the door opened again.
 Since I was not expecting the door to open, LOL, I turned to see a very stern looking sea captain standing there frowning and gesturing for me to get out of the cabin.
 It was clearly time to prepare to debark the ship!
 LOL!
 I felt like a little kid who had been caught with my hand in the cookie jar.

 Greek Island Athens to Santorini ferry – Collect your Luggage

 OK..this part reminded me of a cattle car.
 Everyone walks down to the level where the baggage and the cars are stored.
 You all stand in a clump waiting for the wall of the ship to lower like a runway.
 I so wanted to ‘moo’ at this moment.

 In spite of the fact that it looks like utter chaos, there were ZERO problems.
 The luggage was right where we left it.
 When the door opened everyone flooded off sanely – no stampede.
 It was quick and easy.

-Greek Island Overnight Ferry Tips – Buying your Tickets
+Greek Island Athens to Santorini ferry – Buying your Tickets

 To be completely honest, I have always had fun booking every part of my trip by myself.
 I love the research and the information and the struggle to figure things out.
 I can count (like 2) how many times I’ve used a travel agent in my travels over the years.
 BUT, if you ever, ever choose to use a travel agent.
 NOW is the time.